 The new stadium does include a customized soccer-specific design plan that will create an authentic, intimate atmosphere to accommodate Major League Soccer (MLS), including a soccer pitch that will meet the 115 x 74 yard MLS and FIFA requirements.
+The turf surface is currently used in four permanent MLS stadia: Portland, Vancouver, Seattle and New England.
+The turf at all of these facilities has passed extensive FIFA testing and earned the FIFA RECOMMENDED 2-STAR status.
 Similar to the experience in many of the European soccer stadiums, the seats will be extremely close to the field.

 The list of modifications, among other items, included a hydronic heated field, increased storage space throughout the facility, heating for various areas within the stadium, and concession upgrades in the stadium’s concourses.
 The Vikings also installed temporary bleachers to accommodate approximately 1,700 additional fans, bringing the total capacity to TCF Bank Stadium above 52,000.

-Since the process began March 5, 2014, Vikings fans have committed to over 32,000 seats in the new stadium through the first 11 months of sales.
-Van Wagner Sports & Entertainment (VWSE), the company contracted to market and sell the SBLs, have now contacted all 2013 Metrodome Season Ticket Members, whose exclusivity expired in January 2015.
-Currently fans who joined as new Season Ticket Members in 2014 (nearly 6,000 new season tickets were sold in 2014) are selecting seats and will be followed by the more than 1,000 fans who have joined the waitlist.
-Sales to the general public is expected to begin later this spring.
+Since the process began on March 5, 2014, Vikings fans have committed to 42,000 seats in the new stadium through the first 20 months of sales.
+That accounts for more than 85% of the total 49,000 seats with an SBL.
+Van Wagner Sports & Entertainment (VWSE), the company contracted to market and sell the SBLs, have now contacted all Vikings Season Ticket Members, whose exclusivity expired in January 2015, as well as the fans who signed up for the waitlist.
+Currently all Vikings fans are eligible to select seats.
+Great seats, including lower level options, remain.

-Yes, the Vikings developed a fair system based on Season Ticket Members’ current status and 2013 location at Mall of America Field that ensured Season Ticket Members had priority for seats at the new stadium.
-Now that all Season Ticket Members have been contacted, new 2014 Season Ticket Members are now selecting seats.
-New 2015 Season Ticket Members will then receive priority, followed by new fans on the waitlist and the general public.
+The Vikings and VWSE developed a fair system based on Season Ticket Members’ current status and 2013 location at Mall of America Field that ensured Season Ticket Members had priority for selecting seats at U.S. Bank Stadium.
+Now that all Season Ticket Members have been contacted, all Vikings fans are eligible to select seats.

-The new stadium will include 131 suites of six unique types, including 23 Turf Suites located directly on the field.
-To date, more than 75 suites have already been committed, and only three types – Loft, Turf and Norseman Lounge – have availability.
-Tickets included range from 10-32 depending on the type of suite selected.
+The new stadium will include 131 suites of seven unique types, including 23 Turf Suites located directly on the field.
+To date, more than 100 suites have already been committed, and only three types – Loft, Turf, and Norseman Lounge Mini – have availability.
+Included tickets range from 10-32 depending on the type of suite selected.
 Benefits of being a suite holder include club access, field passes, VIP parking passes, access to other events, away game trips and more.
 Food and beverage costs are also included in the overall price.
 To sign up for more information on suites, click here.

 The new stadium will include six club areas.
 Benefits of club spaces include private entry, restrooms and VIP parking access, “a la carte” food and beverage options and priority access to purchase seats for select other events.

-A Stadium Builder’s License (SBL) is a one-time contribution that grants Season Ticket Members the right to control their seats for a defined term as long as they continue to purchase Vikings season tickets.
-SBLs are used to help finance construction of new stadiums; programs have been used as a finance tool for half of all stadium projects in the NFL.
+A Stadium Builder’s License (SBL) is a one-time contribution that grants Season Ticket Members the right to control their seats for a defined term as long as they continue to purchase the corresponding Vikings season tickets on an annual basis.
+SBLs are used to help finance construction of new stadiums; programs have been used as a finance tool for more than half of all stadium projects in the NFL.

 Currently 17 stadiums that serve as the homes for 18 NFL teams have used SBL programs as a project finance tool, making the Vikings and the Atlanta Falcons the 18th and 19th teams to use SBLs as part of a stadium financing package.
 Most recently, new stadiums for the Cowboys, 49ers, Jets and Giants were significantly funded by SBL programs.
 These stadiums have SBL prices that are more than three-four times higher than the program being utilized in this market.
 For a market comparison, click here.